 A better way of the journey will be to cover the entire Kinnaur valley.
 You will then travel from Narkanda to Kalpa and stay here for a day.
 From Kalpa, you can then travel to Chitkul and spend some time in Sangla valley.
 The next day, from Chitkul, you will arrive and stay at Sarahan; and then continue back to Delhi via Shimla.

 An even better way of the journey will be to complete the entire Spiti circuit.
 You will then arrive at Narkanda on Day 1, at Kalpa on Day 2, at Kaza on Day 3, Manali on Day 4 and return to Delhi on Day 5.
 This is just the bare minimum time.
 Depending on the number of days you have, you can add destinations to this plan like Chitkul and Sarahan.

 The road from Shimla to Kalpa is smooth all the way.
 It always remains in good conditions except for a few bad patches in between.
 There is some road widening work going on between Chandigarh and Shimla so you may face some slow traffic here; but once you cross Shimla, it is good tarmac all the way.

 If you were however coming from Manali side, then the roads will mostly be bad with the stretch between Manali and Kaza a total nightmare.
 There will be water crossings, nalllahs, broken roads, boulders, lose stones, high altitude passes, slush, narrow sections and everything that you can imagine on a terrible road.

 I hope the information above on visiting Kalpa was of help.
-If you have any further questions; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+If you have any further questions; or need any other details; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.